benintheb/studylog/javascript/goorm-jsES6-basic/goorm-jsES6-basic.md

     b(a);

+    // former
+    // latter

 Function `b` receives function `a` as a factor and keeps it.
 Function `a` is executed only after function `b` does what it has to do.

 ### Callback Hell

 There are instances where multiple executions need to be in an exact order.
-In an asynchronous environment, a series of executions will have to callback after callback.
+In an asynchronous environment, a large series of executions will result in callback after callback.

 <!-- ![callback_hell](https://miro.medium.com/max/1400/1*sOy11ZsU1ijCSjZwx8ZzGQ.jpeg){: width="70%"} -->
 <img src="https://miro.medium.com/max/1400/1*sOy11ZsU1ijCSjZwx8ZzGQ.jpeg" alt="callback_hell" width="70%"/>